YahiaElTai/ms-commerce/README.md

 - Communication between services is done with Cloud Pub/Sub.
 - Docker images are stored in Artifact Registry
 - CI/CD: CircleCI
-- Cloud KMS is used to manage secrets for CircleCI

 ### Services